tupton/alfred-chrome-history/README.md

 PATH="env/bin:$PATH"
 python chrome.py "${PROFILE}" "{query}"
 ```

+> For Micrsoft Edge you can use ~/Library/Application Support/Microsoft Edge/Default

 In a terminal, the following command can help you find the exact location of the profile directory that the workflow needs: